 JVET-AA0174 [EE1] Crosscheck of training stage for EE1-1.5 and EE1-1.6 tests [J. Sauer, B. Wang, E. Alshina (Huawei)] [late]

+Notes from plenary:

 This document reports difficulties encountered during the attempted crosschecks of EE1-1.5 and EE1-1.6 and suggests to align the training methods for both experiments.
 Training data preparation is the most time consuming part, it takes thousands of hours.
 Without unification at least naming convention, number of coded frames, QPs, training cross-check efforts are double.

 Suggestions for faster crosschecks